playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

-If we wanted to type this function, we'd want to make sure to use a generic for the `loggedValue` was using the same generic type as `item`.
+If we wanted to type the `logTheValue` function, we'd want to make sure to use a generic for the `loggedValue` was using the same generic type as `item`.
 We could do so inline:

 ```typescript
 async function logTheValue<ItemT>(item: ItemT): {loggedValue: string, original: ItemT, err: Error | undefined} {